apigee/apigee-config-maven-plugin/samples/README.md

 This project demonstrates the creation and management of Apigee Edge Config and performs the following steps in sequence.
   - Creates Caches
   - Creates Target servers
+  - Creates Virtual Hosts (needs truststores and keyRef's setup using ManagementUI)
   - Creates API products
   - Creates Developers
   - Creates Developer Apps